prefix-dev/pixi/docs/design_proposals/channel_config.md

 1. Note that longer (more specific) urls are checked first if the prefix matches.
 All requests to `conda-forge` from anaconda would thus go to the mirror.

-!!!note "Configure in `pixi.toml`"
-    All keys specified in `rattler.toml` can also be specified in `pixi.toml`.
-    `rattler.toml` takes precedence over `pixi.toml`.

 ## Use cases

 ### Use the same mirror everywhere

-If you want to use the same mirror for all channels, you can set the `default_url` key in the configuration file.
+If you want to use the same mirror for all channels, you can set the `default_server` key in the configuration file.

 ```toml title="rattler.toml"
 default_server = "https://my.custom.mirror"